DavidG2897/OS-Labs/README.md

-# OperativeSystemsClass
+# Operating Systems Class
-All code for my Operative Systems class is in this repo.
+All code for my Operating Systems class is in this repo.

 # How to build and run
 All code in here is programmed in C, preferably use GCC compiler to build.